patrickbucher/tpop/notes/chapter02.md

 required the addition of the `copyitem` function.
 Both functions were re-used to write the `merge` function. `addend` was again used for the `split` function.
 Code re-use helped a lot in this exercise.

+### Exercise 2-8

+Write recursive and iterative versions of `reverse`, which reverses a list.
+Do not create new list items; re-use the existing ones.

+**Answer**: The recursive function was implemented as `reverse_rec`, and requires an internal function `reverse_rec_internally`, which also keeps track of the new head (the old tail, that is).
+The iterative function was implemented as `reverse_iter` and uses a stack to unwind the original list.
+The new list is then rebuilt by taking from the stack.

+A stack is a very helpful data structure when it comes to re-implementing recursive functions iteratively.
+This is because recursion works like a stack.